Key Takeaways:

 Diet

 In contrast, termites feed on the cellulose present in wood, allowing them to sustain themselves without needing to venture outside your home’s structural framework.
+Because they actually eat wood, termite damage is usually much more extensive than that of carpenter ants.

 Habitat Preferences